Before We Begin

 - Payment Processing which is used to serve our E-commerce platform.
 At no time is your banking information passed to Homestead Lady.
 We receive only information used for order fulfillment.
 With online banking, I can hardly login into my OWN bank account anymore; I have absolutely no desire to wrestle someone else’s.
 Ever since chip readers came out in bank cards, I’m lucky I can still get gas – anyone else hate those chip reader thingies?!

-- Mail Chimp which is used for delivery of email updates and newsletters.
+- Mailer Lite which is used for delivery of email updates and newsletters.
 We store your name and email address for purposes of delivering the newsletters, as stated way up there at the top of this tediously long document.
-We may switch email providers this summer or fall to better serve our readers, but the information stored will be the same.
-I’ve decided not to work with any more businesses that have a blasted monkey as their logo, so, if you’re part of my newsletter family, look for that change this year.

 Unless the Feds make me at some point, I’ll never share your personal information with anyone, and I sure as heck wouldn’t sell it.
 The only career criminal I know is just a taxidermist and he’s only considered lawless by the raccoons and deer that live in fear of him.